clechasseur/pathcopycopy/README.md

 A Windows Explorer add-on that adds a contextual menu item on all files and folders allowing the user to copy the path in various formats.
 Idea copied from "Path Copy".

-Works on Windows Vista or later.
+Works on Windows 7 SP1 or later.
 Grab the [latest release here!](https://github.com/clechasseur/pathcopycopy/releases/latest)

 For help and information, please refer to the [wiki](https://github.com/clechasseur/pathcopycopy/wiki).